 In 2015, Kevin Phillips filed a suit against Bard claiming that the apparatus broke and punctured his heart.
 The case was settled only ten days after the filing, and a settlement was granted but not disclosed.

 Cook Medical, Bloomington, Indiana, which makes the Celect model of the IVC filter lost a case in May of 2018 when a Houston firefighter won a 1.2-million-dollar verdict because the IVC filter dislodged from the vein and damaged his aorta and his small intestine.
 Some suits against Cook Medical have been dismissed because the patient failed to meet the statute of limitations.
 A competent IVC Filter lawyer would not have let this happen.
 The law offices of Cochran, Kroll, & Associates, P.C. are very attentive to the regulations regarding malpractice lawsuits.

 Other Lawsuits and Settlements

-In general, when the lawsuits first began the courts sometimes ruled in favor of the companies due to the statute of limitation, or because the patient had been advised of the risks involved.
-However, there are still many cases pending, and the expectation is that there will be more large settlements.
+In general, when the product liability lawsuits first began the federal courts sometimes ruled in favor of the companies due to the statute of limitations, or because the patient had been advised of the risks involved.
+However, there are still many IVC FIlter cases pending, and the expectation is that there will be more large class-action lawsuit settlements.

 The IVC Filter was designed to assist patients who were immobile, sedentary, or who could not take blood thinners in preventing the movement of blood clots to the lungs and heart.
 Because of the faulty design and fracturing of these devices, many patients have been injured.
-At Cochran, Kroll, & Associates, P.C. our attorneys have had a long experience with medical malpractice lawsuits, and we are constantly studying the effects of the IVC Filter has had on patient treatment.
-Contact us at 1-866-MICH-LAW (1-866-642-4529) for a free consultation.
+At Cochran, Kroll, & Associates, P.C. our attorneys have had a long experience with medical malpractice lawsuits and bellwether trials, and we are constantly studying the effects of the IVC Filter has had on patient treatment.
+Contact our law firm at 1-866-MICH-LAW (1-866-466-9912) for a free consultation.
 We never charge a fee unless we win your case.